 "Anna Karenina" is a Focus Features release, directed by Joe Wright and is rated R for some sexuality and violence.

-The cast includes Keira Knightley, Jude Law, Aaron Johnson, Kelly Macdonald, Matthew MacFadyen, Domhnall Gleeson, Alicia Vikander, Emily Watson, Olivia Williams, Ruth Wilson, Michelle Dockery, Cara Delevingne, Kyle Soller and Alexandra Roach.
+The cast includes Keira Knightley, Jude Law, Aaron Taylor-Johnson, Kelly Macdonald, Matthew MacFadyen, Domhnall Gleeson, Alicia Vikander, Emily Watson, Olivia Williams, Ruth Wilson, Michelle Dockery, Cara Delevingne, Kyle Soller and Alexandra Roach.

 Based on Leo Tolstoy's 1870s serial novel, Anna Karenina begins in 1874, set in Imperial Russia.
 We're introduced to a load of characters, all more recognizable by face rather than name and it's the faces of the actors that stand out more than most of the characters.